aocoronel/aocoronel.github.io/_pages/about.md

 I cannot tell I did not use AI, and I cannot say I don't use.

 Having that said, the contents from my posts are never going to be AI generated, this includes all text and images (except for the logo).

-## A phrase

-Once I thought an interesting phrase.
-So I'm going to save it here.

-> We often get locked inside a world we live, and often forget about the world we want to live.